frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 ## GitHub Actions: workflows and jobs

-A repository can define one or more CI *workflows*, written as YAML files in the `.github/workflows/` directory.
+A repository can define one or more CI *workflows*.
+They are written as YAML files in the `.github/workflows/` directory.

 Each *workflow* is comprised of one or more *jobs*.
 It is straightforward to declare dependencies between jobs *within a